webix-hub/docs/data/desktop/treemap.md

 ~~~

 In the above example the cssClass parameter sets a function that takes an element object as a parameter.
-We want to color just the branches, so then we check if the element is a branch.
+We want to color only leaves (items with no sub-items), so we check if the element is not a branch.

-If it's true, the corresponding element will be colored according to the next logic: the more comments the items have, the more saturated their color will be.
+Elements are colored according to the next logic: the more comments the items have, the more saturated their color will be.

 The colors that correspond to this or that rule are specified in the css style definition: